My Rambles throughout Suffolk through my lens during February 2026

 Also the sun popped out for awhile!!!!

-Decided to see if I could find the Hume's Leaf Warbler in Lowestoft.
+also wash up on the beach was this packet, obviously from far away Decided to see if I could find the Hume's Leaf Warbler in Lowestoft.

 A very rare Autumn or Winter visitor from Central Asian Mountain Forests.